etw0001/cse15l-lab-reports/labreport3.md

 ```

 **Example 2**
-* The following command searches for and returns all files in the path `written_2/non-fiction/OUP`.
+* The following command searches for and returns all files in `written_2/non-fiction/OUP`.
 This is useful when searching for a given path's files but not its directories.
 ```
 $ find written_2/non-fiction/OUP -type f
 ```